-The five Nexus Network Partnership Projects will advance understanding of the food- energy- water- environment interactions and support actions to improve their sustainability.
+Five Nexus Network Partnership grants were awarded to research groups aiming to advance understanding of food-energy-water-environment interactions and support actions to improve their sustainability.

-£500,000 of funding from the Nexus Network with additional funds from the ESRC Global Challenges Fund will allow researchers to build research collaboration in locations across both the UK and Africa.
+A total of £500,000 of funding from the Nexus Network, along with additional support from the ESRC Global Challenges Fund, allowed the groups to build research collaborations in locations across both the UK and Africa.

 Improving Organic Resource Use in Rural Ethiopia

 Led by Professor Euan Phimister, University of Aberdeen